axibase/atsd/configuration/entity_views.md

 Header | Column name.
 Value | Applicable to _Entity Tag_, _Property Tag_, _Series Value_ and _Last Insert_ [column types](#column-types).
 Contains entity tag name, [property search expression](../rule-engine/property-search.md) or metric name respectively.
 Link | Makes the cell value a clickable link.
 See [Links](#links) options.
 Link Label | Text value displayed for the link.
 If `icon-` is specified, the text is replaced with an [icon](https://getbootstrap.com/2.3.2/base-css.html#icons), such as `icon-search`.
-If Link is set to 'Entity Property', the text is resolved to the property expression value.
+If Link is set to `Entity Property`, the text is resolved to the property expression value.
 Link Template | Path to a page in the user interface with support for placeholders: `${entity}` and `${value}` (current cell value).
 Formatting | A [function](#formatting) or an expression to round numbers and convert units.